15 Things to do in Dresden, Germany (+ map): Best places to visit

 Brühlsche Terrasse and the Academy of Fine Arts on the left

 You will then walk down the stairs past the bronze statue of the planet and through a narrow alley to the Frauenkirche on Neumarkt Square.
 The alley is lined with several restaurants and bars where you can eat.
-I recommend choosing one of the restaurants on the left.
+I recommend choosing one of the restaurants on the left side, where they cook a little better :).

 Brühlsche Terrasse Dresden / things to do in Dresden